JAZHU117/biostat777-intro--Jack---Zhu-/README.md

-Welcome to my public repostory.
-It contains my personal website, constructed with Quarto.
+Hi!
+My name is Jack Zhu.
+I am currently working as a Research Data Manager at the Johns Hopkins Bloomberg School of Public Health.
+This is my public repository, which contains the contents of my personal website, constructed with Quarto.
 You can find the link to the website here: https://jazhu.quarto.pub/jack-zhu/.